basisai/examples/binary_class_aws/README.md

-# End-to-end Bedrock tutorial in Google Cloud
+# End-to-end Bedrock tutorial in AWS

 This example demonstrates how to use Bedrock to preprocess data, train a model and create a HTTPS endpoint for serving.
 This example complements [Bedrock documentation](https://docs.basis-ai.com/guides/quickstart).

 This example uses sample customer churn data.
 The code shows how to
-- read data from GCS bucket
+- read data from S3 bucket
 - preprocess the data and generate features
 - train a LightGBM classifier model
 - serve the model as an endpoint